hotosm/fmtm/docs/dev/Backend.md

 ## 1. Start the API with Docker

-The easiest way to get up and running is by using the FMTM Docker deployment.
+The easiest way to get up and running is by using the FieldTM Docker deployment.
 Docker creates a virtual environment, isolated from your computer's environment, installs all necessary dependencies, and creates a container for each the database, the api, and the frontend.
 These containers talk to each other via the